kerimkaynakcigames/Sequentior/docs/sequentials/unityanimationsequentials/sequential_crossfadeanimation.md

 !!! warning "Target Object"

     Target Object (or Target Objects if Multiple Objects are returned) needs to be Animator type.
-So please make sure that the game object assigned in this field has a Animator component attached.
+So please make sure that the game object assigned in this field has an Animator component attached.
 Otherwise you'll see a runtime error log when this sequential plays.

 ## State Name